 Set a Reminder>Time> Set Reminder

-Now you can set a reminder as per your schedule so that you will be reminded of calling back later on.
+Now, you can set a reminder as per your schedule so that you will be reminded to call back later.

 Enable FaceTime in iOS 6

 iOS 6 gives the opportunity of having a FaceTime chat with a caller.
-Now you not only make a call to that someone but will also be able to see his/her face while you talk.
+Now, you not only make a call to that someone but will also be able to see their face while you talk.
 3G and 4G connections support this ability.
-Let us find out how to enable FaceTime on your iPhone 4S and iPhone5.
+Let us learn how to enable FaceTime on your iPhone 4S and iPhone 5.

 Apply the following steps to initiate the capability of FaceTime Chat in 3G: